MicrosoftDocs/azure-docs/articles/active-directory/app-provisioning/use-scim-to-provision-users-and-groups.md

 **TLS Protocol Versions**

-The only acceptable TLS protocol versions are TLS 1.2 and TLS 1.3.
-No other versions of TLS are permitted.
-No version of SSL is permitted.
+The only acceptable protocol versions are TLS 1.2 and TLS 1.3.
+No other SSL/TLS versions are permitted.

 - RSA keys must be at least 2,048 bits.
 - ECC keys must be at least 256 bits, generated using an approved elliptic curve